eliashezron/Nebula/README.md

 ## Overview

 Nebula is a dynamic analysis tool designed to assess and score the safety of smart contracts.
-By utilizing a comprehensive set of parameters, Nebula evaluates the security posture of smart contracts to inform users about potential risks before they engage with the contract.
+By utilizing a comprehensive set of parameters, Nebula evaluates the investment and security vulnerability of smart contracts to inform users about potential risks before they engage with the contract.
 Nebula currently leverages data from the Voyager API and is expanding its capabilities with the StarkScan APIs for enriched safety assessments.

 ## Features